 (a) Discrimination or harassment against any individual with respect to race, religion, age, gender (including pregnancy and childbirth), marital status, family status, sexual orientation, national or ethnic origin will not be tolerated.
 Furthermore, discrimination against any activity specifically protected under the Code of Conduct, such as expressing good faith opposition to prohibited discrimination or harassment, or participating in making a good faith complaint of discrimination or harassment will not be tolerated.

 (b) Employees are responsible for taking all reasonable and necessary precautions to ensure their own safety as well as that of their colleagues.
 Directors, officers and employees must comply with all applicable safety laws and policies, procedures

 We are committed to working with our stakeholders, including our staff, suppliers, governments and communities to increase awareness of, prevent, identify and address human rights violations.
 In doing so, we are contributing directly to UN Sustainable Development Goal 8.7, which calls for “immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking.”

-In 2018, we began a global human rights risk assessment for our business, analyzing risks based on geography, industry and our own business, including a mapping of our supply chain, to ensure we understand where and how modern slavery might occur within Vermilion and within our supply chain.
+We are continuing a global human rights risk assessment for our business, analyzing risks based on geography, industry and our own business, including a mapping of our supply chain, to ensure we understand where and how modern slavery might occur within Vermilion and within our supply chain.

 So far, this is providing a useful view of where and how potential human rights issues may occur, along with recommendations for Vermilion’s due diligence and commitment in this area.